relistan/envconfig.cr/README.md

 Containerized application or other 12-factor apps often rely on environment variables to configure themselves.
 Repeatedly writing code to read variables from `ENV[]` and then manually do type conversion, nil checking, etc is just annoying.

+Application configs commonly need the same sets of utility methods, as well.
+Thingsl ike CLI help output, and startup config printing (with redaction).

 Other languages have packages for making this easy.
 Here's one for Crystal.

 ## Installation